The Ultimate Guide to Exploring Margaret River

 Situated in the heart of the Yallingup Hills, the rustic Deep Woods Estate cellar door is the perfect stop off on your way down to Margaret River from Perth.
 Home to some of the most highly awarded wines in Margaret River, including one of the world’s best Cabernet Sauvignon and Chardonnay wines, Deep Woods Estate is the ultimate winery stop off on your trip down South.
 Open daily from 10:30am to 5:00pm during the school holidays.

-If you can't make it down South this summer, then be sure to stock up on some of our award-winning Margaret River wines here.
+If you can't make it down South this Easter, then be sure to stock up on some of our award-winning Margaret River wines here.